MuskaGH/Reverie-Sweeper/README.md

 This tool sweeps the user's tracks on a particular computer where any of the supported games have been played.

-There are currently 3 supported games - League of Legends, CS:GO and Crossfire.
+There is currently 1 supported games - League of Legends

 This is an early version of the software and is still under active development.